 A DR between 40-100 and Ahrefs rank below 1 Million is perfect! 😊

-You should avoid an expired domain that has more than 50% backlinks from comments, forums, profiles, or directory.
+You should avoid an aged domain that has more than 50% backlinks from comments, forums, profiles, or directory.

 There’s nothing wrong with those links if they are built naturally.

 But, they reduce the success rate of the domain.